Wil reviews the Orbea Rise

 Less power, less weight

 Because the EP8-RS motor draws less power to begin with, the Orbea Rise can be built with a smaller 360Wh battery.
 Utilising new generation 21700 cells, the slim battery is claimed to weigh just 2.2kg.
-That’s about 60% of the weight of a Shimano 630Wh battery, a hefty 1.5kg saving.
-The frame can also be made lighter, since the downtube is considerably smaller.
+That’s about 60% of the weight of a Shimano 630Wh battery.
+Or in other words, a hefty 1.5kg saving.
+The frame can then also be made lighter, since the downtube is considerably smaller.